cirosantilli/china-dictatorship/CONTRIBUTING.md

     On `shitpost` posts however, you can be as aggressive as you want.

 Punitive measures, from least serious to most serious:

+-   if you make a comment and delete, people who received notifications can still find your username: https://github.com/isaacs/github/issues/1833#issuecomment-660128741 so think twice before doing that on a non-shitpost thread that Ciro is subscribed to.

+    Shitposting and owning up to it is one thing, but shitposting, generating notifications, and being a coward by immediately deleting your comment, makes you getting blocked much more likely.

 -   block user on one website.
 This may have the unintended side effect of deleting previous useful comments the user made on the websites.